Research

 Imaging Analysis Laboratory

 In in vivo experimental medicine, the ultimate goals of life science are the elucidation of biological functions of humans and triumph over disease.
 For these goals, we have been developing fundamental technologies over many years.
-Live Animal Imaging Center performs in vivo imaging using magnetic resonance imaging (MRI), micro X-ray CT, and in vivo fluorescence imaging.
+Imaging Analysis Laboratory performs in vivo imaging using magnetic resonance imaging (MRI), micro X-ray CT, and in vivo fluorescence imaging.

 Imaging Analysis Laboratory